stanford-cs248/shading/README.md

 __What you need to do:__ `src/dynamic_scene/scene.cpp:Scene::createWorldToCameraMatrix()`

 Notice that when you run `render`, mouse controls like scrolling to rotate the camera or, left/right click-drag do nothing.
-This is because the starter code does not correctly implement the world space-to-camera space transformation. **Implement** `Scene::createWorldToCameraMatrix()` in `src/dynamic_scene/scene.cpp`.
+This is because the starter code does not correctly implement the world space-to-camera space transformation.
+Implement `Scene::createWorldToCameraMatrix()` in `src/dynamic_scene/scene.cpp`.
-Your task is to derive the correct matrix to enable interactive inspection of the scene.
+Your task is to derive the correct matrix to enable interactive inspection of the scene. **Careful: CS248::Matrix is in column major.**

 A correct implementation will yield the following view, and allow interactive inspection with the mouse!